-We are flying with Wizz Air every now and then.
+We are flying with Wizz Air now and then.
 They are reliable as long as things go as planned.
 Their customer service isn't especially good according to the comments from our readers.
 Wizz Air is one of the unfriendly airlines which tend to separate passengers to sit far away from each other even though they are in the same booking.

 Read the full Wizz Air review.

-Read the full Easyjet review.
+Read the full easyjet review.

 Read the full GetJet Airlines review.

 Volotea is unknown to many.
 It is a regional commuter originating from Spain.
-The airline flies mainly around Mediterranean Sea.
+The airline flies mainly around the Mediterranean Sea.
 It uses still rare Boeing 717 fleet.

 Read the full Volotoa review.

 Riga is close to Helsinki and airBaltic is often an inexpensive choice for us.
 These are the reasons why we fly often via Riga with airBaltic.
-AirBaltic has become professional in aviation industry.
+AirBaltic has become a professional in the aviation industry.